ZhangZhaoning/Udacity-Data-Scientist-Program/Starbucks Capstone/BLOG.md

 The goal of the model is to output probabilities for each of the offer category, and users can set up threshold as their need so that person is not limited to receive only one offer, if the probability score pass the threshold for a certain offer type, they can receive multiple of them.
  <img width="878" alt="image" src="https://github.com/user-attachments/assets/4e8db2d6-5fc2-4489-b11c-de2b8500edc5" />

+### Improvements and Adjustments
+- Logistic regression served as a baseline but underperformed in capturing complex patterns.
+- Decision trees provided better interpretability but were prone to overfitting.
+- Random Forests emerged as the best-performing model, balancing accuracy and generalization.

 ---